rivi89/WebSecureUsers/README.md

     in order to don't replace tables
 4. Run the Main class src/main/java/com/exercise/WebSecureUsers/WebSecureUsersApplication.java
     in order to start the web application
-5. Open in browser the page localhost:8080
+5. Open on browser the page localhost:8080
 6. Register the first user (will be with user role)
 7. Register the second user (will be with user role as well)
 8. Run testAddRoleToExistingUser in src/test/java/com/exercise/WebSecureUsers/UserRepositoryTests.java
-    in order to add Admin user to the first user
+    in order to add Admin role to the first user